louisgv/a-jekyll-blog/_posts/2015/09/2015-09-07-excite-publish-something-before-you-die.md

 date: '2015-09-07 23:07'
 ---

 It's been three months with jabSquared, things are getting tightened.
-The family has been growing a cultural where people could have fun while also manage to get things done.
+The family has been growing a culture where people could have fun while also manage to get things done.
 We just published `unifiesta` on the G marker.
 A is bouncing back some `c` trouble, hope they could cut us some slack.

 Notoriously, the family are scaling at a very healthy, pleasant pace, where core developers have time to learn more skill, and relationship get the necessary time to develop, tightened and evolve.